Is Your New York Business Compliant With ADA Standards for Websites?

 - New York Bar Association Legal Referral Service

 Title III of the ADA states, businesses that provide goods and services are covered.
 It also states that all public accommodations must be accessible to people with disabilities to comply with the law.

-Additionally, the ADA also covers landlords that lease businesses or hold franchises.
+Additionally, the ADA covers landlords that lease businesses or hold franchises.

-Generally, ADA complaints can be brought by the following:
+Generally, ADA complaints can be brought forward in the following ways:

 - Public or customers against small business via a private lawsuit